 All protein treatments are not created equal though.
 You want to ensure you're choosing the right one to develop and maintain a healthy head of hair.
 If you're experiencing a small amount of breakage or some loss of elasticity, you will not need the same type of protein treatment that benefits someone whose hair is breaking off in big clumps.

 Protein molecules contain amino acids and are an essential part of the human body.
-Ninety percent of your hair is comprised of proteins, most of which are keratin.
+Hair is primarily comprised of proteins, most of which are keratin.

 When hair is exposed to things like the sun, wind, pollutants, heat, and chemicals, the proteins can break down.
 If your hair is chemically treated with color, relaxers, or straighteners, or if you use heated styling tools, your hair is more susceptible to damage.
 This damage causes hair to lose elasticity and become dry and brittle.
 Over time, this may cause breakage.